The Best Workout Template for Busy Individuals [Printable Workout Log]

 The habit of making it to your gym session, and maintaining some type of routine is more important than the schedule, or the actual routine itself.

-Make whatever modification is necessary, but aim to average approximately 3-4 sessions per week, per month.
+Make whatever modification is necessary, but aim to average approximately 3-4 sessions per week, every single month.

 That is only 12-16 training days a month.

-Even better, these session only need to be 30-35 minutes a day.
+Even better, these sessions only need to be 30-35 minutes a day.
 Just like the interest on your student loans, it begins to add up quickly.

-How Often Should I Workout My Abs (or any Muscle Group)?
+How Often Should You Workout Your Abs (or any Muscle Group)?